mHealth-UPenn/ditti-research-dashboard/docs/CONTRIBUTING.md

 ### Screenshots

-You can **Issues** in the repository navigation bar at the top of the page:
+You can view **Issues** in the repository navigation bar at the top of the page:

 ![Issues](../images/repo-issues.png)